shrimpy8/subscription-manager-pro/memory-bank/progress.md

 # Progress: Subscription Manager Pro

-## Project Status: ✅ FULLY FUNCTIONAL - ALL FEATURES COMPLETE
+## Project Status: ✅ FULLY FUNCTIONAL - ALL FEATURES COMPLETE + SUPABASE INTEGRATION

-The Subscription Manager Pro project is now **fully functional** with all core features working correctly.
+The Subscription Manager Pro project is now **fully functional** with all core features working correctly and **connected to local Supabase database**.
 The previously critical Update Subscription form issue has been completely resolved with a new implementation approach.

 ### ✅ RESOLVED: Update Subscription Form
 - **Status**: ✅ FULLY FUNCTIONAL - Complete functionality restored